digitalcircuit/actinic/README.md

 G35 USB
 ===============

-**Note: Git history may be rewritten or lost until everything is stable**
+*Note: Git history may be rewritten until everything is stable*

 G35 USB interfaces with strands of LED lights to control them in various flashy or useful ways according to music, time of day, and multiple types of animations.
 Currently supports an [Arduino-based LED controller firmware][arduino-firmware], but support can be easily added for other systems.